Frequently asked questions

 Is parking available?

-There is limited parking available, please see PDF attached at the bottom of the webpage for detailed instructions.
+There is limited parking available for our unit, please see PDF attached at the bottom of the webpage for detailed instructions.

 We are easy to access of Hurontario St, where there is plenty of street parking.